adultdate/filament-calendar/README.md

 ### Date Select

-Similarly, a date select event is triggered when a date cell is dragged to create a selection in the calendar.
+Similarly, a date select event is triggered when a date cell is dragged to create a selection in the filament-calendar.

 To handle date selects, first enable them by overriding the `dateSelectEnabled` property: